-Before you take the plunge, note that there are two main types of juicers: centrifugal and masticating.
-And it’s important to understand the difference to ensure you select the right one for you.
+Before you take the plunge, have a read through our detailed blenders and juicers buying guide to learn everything you need to know.
+Once you are ready to invest, it’s important to recognize the two main types of juicers: centrifugal and masticating.
+You’ll want to understand the difference to ensure you select the right one for you.

 If you’re super busy, and just want to extract some goodness from your fruits and vegetables at home to drink on the run, centrifugal juicers might be the best way to go.

 As the most common type of juicer, centrifugal juicers, as the name implies, use centrifugal force to quickly spin the food as it’s pushed inside.
 Sharp teeth shred the items, and work to separate the juice from the remaining pulp, skin, and seeds.
-The Breville Juice Fountain Elite and Breville Juice Fountain Plus are both good examples of a centrifugal juicer, offering 1,000 and 850 watts of power, respectively, with two variable speeds (13,000 or 6,500 rpm) and an extra-large pulp container.
-They also add the benefit of being easy to clean, with many parts that are dishwasher-safe.
+They usually offer high power or at least 850 watts, some models with variable speeds as well that can range from 6,500 up to 13,000 rpm.
+The excess pulp typically goes into an extra-large pulp container (you can use this in everything from soups to muffins, or simply compost it).
+Centrifugal juicers are also relatively easy to clean, with many parts that are dishwasher-safe.

-But also consider that many masticating juicers can do double duty as food processors, chopping up harder items like meat and nuts.
-Heaven Fresh’s model comes with a frozen dessert strainer attachment so you can convert frozen fruits into a sweet treat of sorbet.
+Can do double duty: Many masticating juicers can do double duty as food processors, chopping up harder items like meat and nuts.
+Some even have the ability to convert frozen fruits into a sweet treat of sorbet.